MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 **Q: Is there a limit on the number of bookmarks that can be created?**

-**A**: We suggest limiting your total number of bookmarks to 5,000.
+**A**: We suggest limiting the number of bookmarks to fewer than 5,000 for your tenant.

 **Q: Will Microsoft Search recommend bookmarks from sites in all languages?**